 How to Stop Pop-Ups in Chrome

 Google does a pretty good job about keeping pop-up windows under control in its Chrome browser.
 A sea of pop-up windows invading your traditional browsing experience indicates a problem.
 Thankfully, we have a few tricks up our sleeve for dealing with these annoying advertisements, and they don’t take much time – or know-how – in order to set up.

 Below we list a number of detailed ways to stop pop-ups, including running malware scans and creating an exception list.
 The easiest way to start, though, is making sure Chrome is up to date.
 Navigate to chrome://settings/help and run any available updates, as Chrome 72 shuts down pop-ups originally tied to a specific setting, so they'll be blocked no matter what.
-However, managing pop-up blocking in Chrome browser involves just four basic actions.
+However, managing pop-up blocking in Chrome browser involves five basic actions.

 - Select Settings from the Chrome menu.

 - Click the Content Settings button.

-- Toggle the Pop-ups option to "do not allow" or select exceptions.
+- Toggle the Pop-ups option to Blocked or delete exceptions.

 Enable Chrome's Pop-Up Blocking Feature